javan-rajpopat/50DaysOfCode/README.md

 # 50DaysOfCode

 On 1st January, 2019, I started 50 Days Of Code challenge.
 During the course of this challenge, I pledged to code for the next 50 days in Python, Java and C++.
 The problems were selected from LeetCode and the code was pushed iff all the test cases are successful.
-I completed this challenge to enhance my skills and keep in touch with few of the most practiced languages.
+I completed this challenge to enhance my skills and keep in touch with few of the most practiced languages. (test)

 ## Results